epfl-ada/ada-2020-project-milestone-p3-p3_greenlight/video_script.md

 ## 2) Observational studies \[30sec\]

 This study is what we call an observational study, because there is no random assignment to treatment groups.
 So omitted variable bias can affect treatment effect estimates.
-Using standardised mean differences we showed that the control and treatment data sets were not well balanced in terms of pre-treatment variables.
+Using standardised mean differences we can check whether the control and treatment data sets are well balanced in terms of pre-treatment variables.

 ## 3) Matching \[30sec\]